To learn about us, let us start with our Leadership Team

 Since 2008 and continuing to the present day, Rick has chaired the “Legislative Blitz”, a grassroots visit to Washington, DC by the Space Exploration Alliance, a collaboration of non-profit space advocacy organizations.
-Rick also chairs Explore Mars Inc.’s grassroots visits known as “Mars Day on the Hill”.
-He is a member of the Development Team for the Humans to Mars Report, an annual report that provides a comprehensive analysis of progress in the technical, political, and scientific fields, as well as in public perception, relative to the human exploration of Mars.
-Rick is also a participant in the Mars Affordability and Sustainability Workshops, including serving as one of the three senior editors for the reports generated by the second and third workshops (held in Pasadena, CA in October 2014 and in Washington, DC in December 2015, respectively).
+Rick also chairs Explore Mars, Inc.’s grassroots visits known as “Mars Day on the Hill”.
+He is a member of the Development/Writing Team for the Humans to Mars Report, an annual report that provides a comprehensive analysis of progress in the technical, political, and scientific fields, as well as in public perception, relative to the human exploration of Mars.
+Rick is also one of the senior editors of the annual reports generated by the Mars Achievability and Sustainability Workshops.

 Prior to joining Explore Mars, Inc., Rick served the National Space Society (NSS) in many capacities, including Executive Vice President, Chair of the Policy Committee, and as a member of the Board of Directors.
 Rick also served the NSS as its Vice President of Public Affairs, Chair of the Policy Implementation Subcommittee, and as a member of numerous other committees.
 In recognition of his efforts on behalf of the Society, Rick received the Society’s 2008 Chris Pancratz Space Activist of the Year Award and its 2010 Award for Excellence.

-Professionally, Rick is an attorney who is licensed to practice law in Massachusetts, New York, and the District of Columbia.
-He is an experienced trial and appellate attorney, with over 30 years in private practice.
+Professionally, Rick is an attorney (recently retired) licensed to practice law in Massachusetts, New York, and the District of Columbia.
+He is an experienced trial and appellate attorney, with over 35 years in private practice.
 Rick received his law degree from New York University School of Law and his undergraduate degree in Politics from Brandeis University.

 He has worked as a systems analyst, and database administrator for Control Data Corp., Texas Instruments, and Unisys, and for many years held a second job as bookkeeper to a medical practice.
 In 2000 he started The Optical Boutique, Inc., an optical shop.
 In 2004-2005 he served as Executive Director of the Liberty Eye Surgery Center in Philadelphia, PA.
 In 2006 he helped start the ophthalmology practice, Valley Eye Professionals LLC.